Organ donation in Jewish law: Blood and bone marrow

 According to Jewish law application, it is permissible to donate blood and bone marrow tissue because there is almost no danger or risk to the donor, and these tissues regenerate quickly.

 Heart

 For successful heart and liver transplants the donor's heart must still be beating.
 There is the important issue of determining the moment of death to permit heart transplantation.
 As stated, some rabbis prohibit removal of an organ from a brain-dead patient, making it impossible to perform heart transplants.
-Other rabbis of the "open orthodox" movement accept the criterion for brain stem death and allow organ transplantation to immediately save a life.
+Other rabbis accept the criterion for brain stem death and allow organ transplantation to immediately save a life.

 Kidney

 After kidney donation, the donor lives with one kidney and there is a small risk associated with the surgery.
 Whether a person is obligated to endanger his own life to any degree to save another person's life who is critically ill is a critical question in Jewish rulings.
 Therefore, there are some rabbinical opinions that prohibit kidney donation from live donors.
 Other rabbis allow it as an act of piety, and others believe it is an obligation not to violate a precept, "Thou shall not stand idly by the blood of thy fellow man."